Japan Photography Workshop

 When it comes to winter photography, these tours will reveal a side of Japan most tourists don’t usually get to see, as few visit the northern regions of the country during the colder seasons of the year.
 In the far north of Japan, there are tall mountains covered in snow and renowned for their skiing.
 There is a wide variety of wildlife in japan that are also known for their photogenic qualities during these winter months as well, giving this tour the possibility of nature photography.
 Similar to Autumn, those on this tour will also get to see the local population change with the seasons, bundling up for the cold and living in a snowy environment.

-However, once you have decided on what time you will be taking a photography tour in Japan, it is important to decide on a photo tour company that not only knows photography but also knows the nation and culture of Japan—where to go, what to see and how to get around.
+However, once you have decided on what time you will be taking a Japan winter photography tour, it is important to decide on a photo tour company that not only knows photography but also knows the nation and culture of Japan—where to go, what to see and how to get around.
 Look at their company websites and see the work of their past clients.
 If possible, try to talk to a few of their past clients to get a real sense of itinerary on the trip itself.
 The difference between finding a company that knows what they are doing and one that doesn’t will make all the difference on this trip, as well as in your photos.